As the deadline passed news spread that the deadline had not been met and a previous rescue package had fallen through.

 The Football Conference board was meeting this afternoon and was expected by many to expel Truro City but the last minute intervention of the Truro businessmen came just in time.

-James Moore, the solicitor advising the administrators said: "A bond has been lodged with the Football Conference and they are going to allow the club to for the rest of the season.
+James Moore, the solicitor advising the administrators said: "A bond has been lodged with the Football Conference and they are going to allow the club to trade for the rest of the season.

 "Within two hours after the deadline we received a call from Peter (Masters) saying he wished to help.